HappySR/Real-Time-Video-Translator/README.md

-# 🎥 Real-Time Video Translation
+# 🎥 Real-Time Video Translator

 A fully automated pipeline for real-time translation and voice-over of videos.
 This project extracts the audio from a given video, transcribes it, translates it into the desired language, and regenerates audio using text-to-speech — all while maintaining accurate timing and seamless reintegration into the video.